-Unlike the vast majority of other industries, banks actually fare well when the Fed tightens up because of their asset-sensitive nature.
+Unlike the vast majority of other industries, banks tend to fare relatively well when the Fed tightens up because of their asset-sensitive nature.
 When interest rates rise, bank assets like bonds and loans tend to climb higher than their liabilities such as deposits.

 Rising rates also mean that banks can earn a wider spread between what they pay out in savings account interest and what they earn from Treasuries.

-Another great thing about buying bank shares is it’s like shooting fish in a barrel.
+Another great thing about buying bank shares is you don't need to overthink it.

 Even when people slash their budgets to help offset rising prices, we know those auto and life insurance premiums will keep rolling in no matter what.

 Which means although insurance may not be the most exciting industry, it’s a defensive business that can provide plenty of portfolio protection — especially since insurers typically earn better returns on their “float” when rates rise.